kauppie/devops-course/README.md

 I'm using key based method for SSH.
 Files `key` and `key.pub` contain the private and public keys respectively. `key.pub` is included in the docker image during build time. `key` is used by Ansible to connect to the server.
 Acknowledgement: keys should not be included in a git repository, but they are here just for testing purposes.

+You may need to adjust the permissions of the `key` file before running the playbook: `chmod 600 key`.
 Use the following command to run the playbook:

 ```bash
 $ ansible-playbook -i inventory.ini -K --extra-vars 'ansible_user=ssluser ansible_ssh_private_key_file=key' playbook.yaml